 If you prefer the two-step method, which cooks the potatoes twice—once at a low temperature and then at a high temperature—see the notes for instructions.

 - Oil for deep frying (such as peanut oil)

 - Dash of salt, or to taste

-- Soak the cut potatoes in ice cold water for 1 hour at room temperature.
-Drain very well and thoroughly pat dry with paper towels.
+Soak the cut potatoes in ice water for 1 hour at room temperature.
+Drain the potatoes thoroughly and then pat dry with paper towels.

-- Heat the oven to 200 F (to keep batches of fries warm).
+Heat the oven to 200 F and place a rack in a baking pan (to keep batches of fries warm).

-- Turn out fries onto paper towels to drain.
-Transfer to a baking sheet to keep warm in the oven while frying subsequent batches.
+Turn the fries out onto paper towels to drain.
+Transfer to the rack in the baking pan and place it in the oven to keep warm while making subsequent batches.

-- When finished frying, sprinkle fries with salt.
+When finished frying, sprinkle the fries with salt.

 Tips and Variations

 Peanut oil is a good choice for frying—its mild flavor and high smoking point are ideal for French fries and other deep-fried foods.
 However, you can use another neutral-flavor oil such as vegetable, canola, corn, or high-heat safflower.

 Many people swear by the two-step "double-fry" method.
 To double-fry, cook the soaked and dried potato strips in 325 F oil for about 5 to 6 minutes.
 Remove the partially cooked potato strips to a rack.
 When all of the potatoes are partially cooked, increase the oil temperature to 350 F. Cook the potatoes again for about 2 minutes, or until they are tender and golden brown.
 Drain on paper towels and then transfer to the baking pan to keep warm, as desired.